 Employers Must Update Fair Credit Reporting Act Notices

 As of January 1, 2013, employers must use a new Summary of Fair Credit Reporting Act Rights notice when advising applicants or employees of adverse actions taken because of information obtained from a background check or credit check.
 The updated notice simply reflects that the newly created Consumer Financial Protection Bureau now has responsibility for interpreting the Fair Credit Reporting Act (“FCRA”).
-The new notice is available here.

 While the change to the notice is simple to implement, employers should take this opportunity to ensure they are complying with the FCRA:

 - Before requesting a report: Employers who use “consumer reports” like credit checks and background checks must notify the applicant or employee in writing about their intent to obtain such reports and must obtain written consent.

 - Before taking an adverse action based on the report: The employer must provide a copy of the report and issue a copy of the Summary of Fair Credit Reporting Act Rights notice.

 - After taking an adverse action: The employer must provide notice of the adverse action.
 The notice must include:

 - the name, address, and phone number of the consumer reporting company that supplied the report;